chef/automate/components/docs-chef-io/content/automate/troubleshooting.md

 ### Details

 The max shards are the number of shards that can be patched for running the data lifecycle to avoid overloading of shards.
-If the client runs and the compliance data lifecycle is set to specific number of  days, what should be the max shards per node configuration?

 ### Fixes